chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 Create a partition of type `EFI System` that is at least 200 megabytes.
 Smaller partitions will usually work, but some firmware may have issues.
+Note that if you with to have `/boot` and `EFI System` in the same partition, you will need extra space to store installed kernels.
+800 megabytes is a safe default.

 Outside of that, the partition layout is up to you.